AlessandroAvi/Master_Thesis/README.md

 The second application uses a OpenMV, which is a MCU equipped with a camera.
 The idea in this case is to train a CNN to initially recognize only the MNIST digits from 0 to 5, an leter use CL strategies for teaching the model the digits from 6 to 9.

-# EXPLANATION OF THE BASIC FRAMEWORK: GESTRE RECOGNITION EXAMPLE
+# EXPLANATION OF THE BASIC FRAMEWORK: gesture recognition example

 ### DATASET